Kuleree/SMPTracker/README.md

 # Please read before doing pull requests:
 - The server(s) you're submitting must be peaking 30 players or more.
-Inactive and servers that have been shut down gets removed.
+Inactive servers and servers that have been shut down gets removed.
 - We do not track cracked Minecraft servers.
+- The server must have a SMP gamemode (lifesteal, survival, skyblock etc)

 [Website](https://smptracker.net)